 The hike will take about 10 – 40 minutes depending on the kind of physical shape you’re in and whether you are hiking in the morning or during the day.
 Like I said, the Indonesian sun is brutal in the afternoon.

-There are several places to stop during the hike for pictures, but just know that the higher you get, the crazier the view!
+There are several places to stop during the hike for pictures, but just know that the higher you get, the crazier the view! – The panoramic view of the island with its mountains, deep blue waters and white sand beaches is well worth the effort.

 What To Pack For Padar Island